Regardless of your age, maximizing the benefit of your 401(k) and other retirement accounts now can lead to a more rewarding retirement later in life.

 Managing taxes and planning for long-term illness or death are essential parts of financial planning.
 If you leave behind a 401(k) account when you die, your beneficiaries will be responsible for handling the account.
 The beneficiary of an inherited 401(k) may be faced with a taxable event upon inheriting a 401(k), and the options that a beneficiary has concerning the distribution of an inherited plan depend entirely on the plan itself.
 In almost all cases, rolling your 401(k) into an IRA as part of your estate planning process can provide your beneficiaries with more flexibility in how they take distributions from the account.

 Furthermore, any distribution a beneficiary receives from an inherited 401(k) or inherited IRA is taxable in the year it is paid.
-Under the SECURE Act, which went into effect at the end of 2019, all retirement accounts must be liquidated within 10 years of the original owner’s death.
+Under the SECURE Act 2.0, which originally went into effect at the end of 2019 and was updated to version 2.0 in 2022, all retirement accounts must be liquidated within 10 years of the original owner’s death.
 Heirs of high net worth individuals with large inherited retirement accounts could face a significant tax liability in this event, which is why any beneficiary of a 401(k) or IRA should seek advice from a tax planner.

 If you are a spousal beneficiary of a 401(k) or IRA account, you have options that other types of beneficiaries don’t have.
 In this case, you should consider rolling an inherited 401(k) into an IRA to maintain the tax advantages of the account.
 If the deceased account owner was older than 72 and had started taking the mandatory minimum distributions, a spouse can roll over the account into his or her own IRA and halt the mandatory distributions until he or she reaches 72.

-Because the Federal government establishes and maintains 401(k) regulations, Illinois residents are subject to the same rules as residents of other states.
-However, a good financial advisor will take into account all of the circumstances impacting your financial situation — including where you live and work — when helping you plan for the future.
+Because the Federal government establishes and maintains 401(k) regulations, U.S. investors are subject to the same rules, regardless of their state of residence.
+However, tax rules can differ from one state to another.
+For example, Illinois does not tax retirement plan distributions, which is a benefit for retirees with large retirement accounts.
+A good financial advisor will take into account all of the circumstances impacting your financial situation — including where you live and work — when helping you plan for the future.

 If you think you could be doing more to optimize your 401(k) — or any other retirement plan — or if you have questions about planning for retirement, we’re here to help.
 Give us a call, or visit Pekin Hardy Strauss Wealth Management online to schedule a consultation today.